rrailton/us-wildfires-and-drought/README.md

 ## Overview

-This projects explores the relationship between wildfires and drought using statistical analysis and logistic regression.
+This projects explores the relationship between wildfires and drought in the US over the last 30 years using statistical analysis and logistic regression in R.
+It was completed as part of the Data Science & Data Analytics certificate program at UCSC Extension.
+Further details can be found in the pdf keynote presentation.

 ## Data